Fermionic dark matter-photon quantum interaction: A mechanism for darkness: Introduction

-Our goal is to use the path integral formalism to evaluate the vacuum-to-vacuum ELKO-photon scattering amplitude, also employing the Faddeev--Senjanovic Hamiltonian path-integral method \cite{Faddeev:1969su,Senjanovic:1976br}, consisting of a generalization of the Feynman integral for any singular Lagrangian.
+Our goal is to use the path integral formalism to evaluate the vacuum-to-vacuum fermion-photon scattering amplitude, also employing the Faddeev--Senjanovic Hamiltonian path-integral method \cite{Faddeev:1969su,Senjanovic:1976br}, consisting of a generalization of the Feynman integral for any singular Lagrangian.
 In fact, a quantum field theory with constraints was investigated by Dirac himself \cite{Dirac:1958jc}, showing the first- and second-class constraints splitting of the algebra of Berezin brackets determines a division of constraints into two classes: the so-called first-class constraints and second-class ones.
 Constraints of first-class present vanishing Berezin brackets, when computed with any other constraint in the phase space.
 Otherwise, they represent second-class constraints.
-The Faddeev--Senjanovic protocol quantizes field theories presenting first- and second-class constraints and will be here used to evaluate ELKO-photon scattering amplitudes in generalized quantum electrodynamics.
-The Hamiltonian analysis underlying ELKO scattering and its functional quantization, to be also developed in this work, are completely original achievements in the literature.
+The Faddeev--Senjanovic protocol quantizes field theories presenting first- and second-class constraints and will be here used to evaluate DM-photon scattering amplitudes in generalized quantum electrodynamics.
+The Hamiltonian analysis underlying fermionic mass dimension one field scattering and its functional quantization, to be also developed in this work, are completely original achievements in the literature.